akkubh/Hackathon-Portfolio-Aggregator/README.md

 3. Showcase events they participated in
 4. Export a public portfolio link or downloadable PDF

-## **🧠Progresso**
+## **🧠Hackfolio**
-Progresso is your one-stop solution to track, showcase, and manage your hackathon and competition journey!
-Whether you're a student coder, a designer, or a budding innovator, Progresso helps you build your digital portfolio of achievements,learnings and shows your progess till date.
+Hackfolio is your one-stop solution to track, showcase, and manage your hackathon and competition journey!
+Whether you're a student coder, a designer, or a budding innovator, Hackfolio helps you build your digital portfolio of achievements,learnings and shows your progess till date.

 ## **🚀Features**
 1. Centralized Dashboard to store hackathon participation details